molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-This `setup` function is just one way to create fakes and to avoid repetition.
+Such a `setup` function is just one way to create fakes and avoid repetition.
+You might come up with a different solution that serves the same purpose.

 ### Successful form submission

 The first case we need to test is the successful form submission.
 If the user fills out all required fields and the validations pass, we expect the Component to call `SignupService`’s `signup` method with the entered form data.

+<aside class="margin-note">Test data</aside>

-The first step is to define valid test data we can fill into the form.
+The first step is to define **valid test data* we can fill into the form.
 We put this in a separate file, [signup-data.spec-helper.ts](https://github.com/molily/angular-form-testing/blob/main/client/src/app/spec-helpers/signup-data.spec-helper.ts):

 ```typescript
 export const username = 'quickBrownFox';